Graphics switching (Ubuntu)

 The following laptops have switchable graphics:

-Intel graphics mode uses the integrated Intel GPU only and turns off the NVIDIA GPU.
+Integrated graphics mode uses the integrated GPU only and turns off the NVIDIA GPU.
 This mode uses less power, leading to a longer battery life and less fan noise.

 NVIDIA graphics mode uses the discrete NVIDIA GPU only.
 This provides a better graphical experience, but reduces battery life.
 Most external display ports on System76 laptops are connected to the NVIDIA GPU only.
 (Some models, such as the Gazelle, may also have external ports connected to the integrated GPU.)

-Pop!_OS by System76 includes the system76-power package, which includes the ability to switch between Intel, NVIDIA, and hybrid graphics modes.
+Pop!_OS by System76 includes the system76-power package, which includes the ability to switch between integrated, NVIDIA, and hybrid graphics modes.

 You'll only need to install this software manually if you did a fresh install of Ubuntu, as our installations will include these packages by default.
 You can do this with the following commands: